 - Get live volumetric information per direction of each flow and the associated layer information about protocol and port.

 - See security and network policies in action by hovering on the link in the graph as shown below.
 If you click on the policy, it will directly take you to the policy board where you can evaluate, modify, preview, and deploy the policy.

 - Use the dynamic service graph’s query engine for quick search, to get specific data with respect to specific namespaces and corresponding activities.

 - Get a summary of HTTP traffic directly on the details panel when selecting a node or edge on the graph.
 An additional tab provides you with direct access to L7 flows for troubleshooting scenarios where additional metadata may be required, thereby removing the need for complex service mesh implementation.

 With Dynamic Service Graph, you can monitor communication between different components, analyze traffic flows, build and deploy network and security policies, and quickly identify service-level connectivity issues that impact your services and troubleshoot them in real time.

-To learn more and experience Dynamic Service Graph for yourself, sign up for a 14-day free trial of Calico Cloud.
+To learn more and experience Dynamic Service Graph for yourself, sign up for a free trial of Calico Cloud.

 Join our mailing list

 Get updates on blog posts, workshops, certification programs, new releases, and more!